 Social Media Presence

 Twitter: They are very active in Twitter having around 5000 followers and they do 3 to 6 tweets a day which is a lot compared to other developers.
-They have a diverse set of tweets ranging from their new projects to the general industry based news.
+They have a diverse set of tweets ranging from new project launches to general industry based news.
 Despite these, engagement is low on tweets.

-LinkedIn: They are very active in LinkedIn having around 16000 followers and the response for their post is good.
+LinkedIn: They are very active in LinkedIn having around 16000 followers.

 Youtube: They have an Active Youtube account with 570+ subscribers and they have interesting Testimonial videos.